tbklang/documentation/docs/language/functions.md

 ```

 !!! error
-	Currently `return` is not a supported keyword - work on adding it is coming soon.
+	Currently `return` is not a supported keyword - it is planned to be added as per [issue #7](http://deavmi.assigned.network/git/tlang/tlang/issues/7)

 ## Parameters